-In 2011, MaineDOT engaged Kleinfelder to provide strategic direction and undertake Section 106 and Section 4(f) compliance for its Sarah Mildred Long Bridge project.
-The National Register-eligible bridge, built in 1940, spans between Kittery, Maine, and Portsmouth, New Hampshire.
+From 2011 to 2019, MaineDOT engaged Kleinfelder to provide strategic direction and undertake Section 106 and Section 4(f) compliance for its Sarah Mildred Long Bridge project.
+The National Register-eligible bridge, built in 1940, spanned between Kittery, Maine, and Portsmouth, New Hampshire.
 The area is home to National Historic Landmarks, National Register-listed sites, and several National Register-eligible sites and historic districts.

-MaineDOT now has significant documentation related to Section 106 and Section 4(f) compliance.
+MaineDOT received significant documentation related to Section 106 and Section 4(f) compliance.
 Kleinfelder provided the department with well-researched and thoughtful determinations of eligibility and effect, as well as full Section 4(f) documentation.
-Our work has contributed to the maintenance of the project’s schedule, which is imperative for MaineDOT to meet long-term goals and deadlines.
+Our work contributed to the maintenance of the project’s schedule, which was imperative for MaineDOT to meet long-term goals and deadlines.